haku-kiro/100DaysOfCode/Day42/readme.md

-# Day 41
+# Day 42

 ## Objectives

 - book, Data Structures and Algorithms in Python - which should cover quite a few good algorithms to learn and practise
-  - Chapter two of the book, cont
+  - End of chapter two, going on to chapter 3 (Doing some challenges)

 ## Resources